-F-3-HIGH QUALITY/VOLUME (HQHV) TRAINING REQUIREMENT
+F-3-HIGH QUALITY/VOLUME SPAY NEUTER TRAINING REQUIREMENT

-High Quality/High Volume Spay Neuter (HQHV) training is essential to the efficient and effective running of any spay/neuter clinic.
-This specialized training helps veterinarians and support staffs maximize the number of procedures they can perform and thus increase capacity.
-Therefore, for any capital expense request the Applicant must provide documentation that one or more of their personnel has training (with at least one of these personnel being a vet) or the equivalent skills.
-If none of the staff has had this training, it must be included in the application.
+High Quality/High Volume (HQHV) Spay Neuter training is essential to the efficient and effective running of any spay/neuter clinic.
+This specialized training helps veterinarians and support staff maximize the number of procedures they can perform, and thus increase capacity.
+Therefore, for any capital expense request the Applicant must provide documentation that one or more of their personnel has training (with at least one of these personnel being a veterinarian) or the equivalent skills.
+If none of the staff has had this training, it must be requested as part of the application.

-Applicants can propose funding for training costs (including travel, expenses and course costs) for up to three people (one of which must be a vet if there is no vet with training on staff already).
-If the veterinarian does not have a certificate of attending a specialized training, but otherwise has experience in providing high quality high volume spay neuter services, that experience can be detailed in a letter from the veterinarian in lieu of attending a specialized training program.
-The letter should state the average number of cat spays and neuter surgeries and dog spay and neuter surgeries that they can perform per hour.
+Applicants can propose funding for training costs (including travel, expenses, and course costs) for up to three people (one of which must be a veterinarian if there is not one with training on staff already).
+If the veterinarian does not have a certificate of attending a specialized training, but otherwise has experience in providing HQHV spay neuter services, that experience can be detailed in a letter from the veterinarian in lieu of attending a specialized training program.
+The letter should state the average number of cat and dog spay and neuter surgeries that they can perform per hour.
+Acceptance of this experience in lieu of specialized training is at the discretion of the Program Coordinator.